BernardFW/bernard/doc/get-started/fsm.md

   do to trigger a transition from one state to the other.
 - The small disc on top is the initial state.

+### Candidates selection

+Once a message is received, we need to decide which state is the next.
+To determine this, several triggers will be considered (corresponding to the arrows in the schema).
+Amongst all the candidate triggers, only the best one will be kept (see the "Probabilistic model" part).

 Triggers can only be activated if the current state is its starting point.
 By exemple, if the user sends his location right at `1.` nothing will happen while it would trigger a transition if it was in `3.` or